bbauska/JS-svg/README.md

 let noiseSpeed = 0.5;
 </pre>

-The next block of code should hopefully look familiar.
-We're setting some grid-related variables, and this time we'll omit the spacing and cellSize variables we used in previous sketches and set the gridSize to cover the entire viewBox.
+<p>The next block of code should hopefully look familiar.
+We're setting
+some grid-related variables, and this time we'll omit the spacing and cellSize variables we used in previous sketches and set the gridSize to cover the entire viewBox.</p>

 <pre>
 // <i>Set some grid-related variables.</i>